 Pre-prosthetic surgery prepares your mouth for a stable full or partial denture.
 Tooth loss, genetics, and other factors can all affect the shape of your mouth, and uneven gum and bone tissue can make it impossible for your denture to fit comfortably.
 Oral and maxillofacial surgeons can alter the shape of your gums and jaw to make your denture fit securely, preventing slipping, sores, and other problems associated with poor denture fit.

 Bone loss eventually starts to take place when teeth are missing for extended periods of time.
 This can cause the bone in your mouth to change shape or become too sparse.
-Dr. Shannon Davis at Atlantic Oral Surgery & Dental Implant Centre can make minor adjustments to the shape of your gums or bony ridge to ensure a comfortable and secure denture fit.
+The doctors at Atlantic Oral Surgery & Dental Implant Centre can make minor adjustments to the shape of your gums or bony ridge to ensure a comfortable and secure denture fit.

 Types of Pre-Prosthetic Surgery